noanmee42/leptixx/README.md

 # LEPTIXX
-The CLI tool for detecting AI hallucinations written in Rust and Python
+The CLI tool for detecting AI hallucinations written in Go and Python